Who we are

-Our dynamic, committed team comprises people who live and breathe community.
+Our dynamic, committed team of good-natured social justice warriors comprises people who live and breathe community.
+Our staff have overwhelmingly been drawn to Our Community by the opportunity it gives them to use their networks, experiences and skills for good.
 Many have been with the organisation since the start, or have left and come back, or have been around for more than a decade.

 The team includes:

-Sarah joined the SmartyGrants team in 2014, and now works across Our Community as Director of Data Intelligence.
-She has more than 10 years experience in consulting, systems architecture, training and management, working mainly on large-scale IT system replacements.
+Sarah joined the SmartyGrants team in 2014, and now works across Our Community as our Director of Data Intelligence.
+She has extensive experience in consulting, systems architecture, training and management, working mainly on large-scale IT system replacements.
 Before joining SmartyGrants, Sarah spent two years working for an international NGO in London, first in their IT department and then as the coordinator for a multi-million dollar livelihoods project funded through a corporate grant.
 She is particularly interested in poverty reduction, ICT for development, and women's rights and empowerment.

-Chris Borthwick is Our Community's Thinker in Residence, as well as a key writer of speeches and publications.
+Chris Borthwick is Our Community's Thinker in Residence, as well as a key writer of speeches, books and publications, and the author of millions of words of practical advice.
 He has for some years been active in advocacy and lobbying for people with disabilities, and he has written widely on disability issues, health promotion, and organisational structural change.
 Chris has qualifications in arts and law.
 His previous position was as Managing Editor of the Health Promotion Journal of Australia.

-Kerryn edits many of Our Community's newsletters and books.
+Kerryn edits many of Our Community's newsletters and books, including our acclaimed membership newsletter, Our Community Matters.
 She has a degree in journalism and a graduate diploma in editing and publishing from RMIT.
-When she's not working part-time for Our Community, she freelances as a writer and editor specialising in food and travel.
-A permaculturalist and keen gardener, Kerryn is particularly interested in not-for-profit governance as it relates to the Transition Towns movement.
+When she's not working part-time for Our Community, Kerryn freelances as a writer and editor.

-Jimmy is a software developer with 20 years experience who is part of the SmartyGrants team.
-He brings with him experience in web-application development, design and architecture from industries such as publishing, utilities, education and finance.
+Jimmy is a software developer with 20 years experience.
+He brings to his work on the SmartyGrants and GiveNow platforms extensive experience in web-application development, design and architecture from industries such as publishing, utilities, education and finance.
 Jimmy is passionate about delivering user-friendly software of a high quality.
 He has an honours degree in Computer Applications from Dublin City University.

-Kylie is the Director of Membership Experience for the Institute of Community Directors Australia, an Our Community enterprise.
+Kylie is the Director of Leadership and Diversity for the Institute of Community Directors Australia, an Our Community enterprise.
 Before this she was the Executive Director of GiveNow, Our Community's online donations facility.
 Kylie also works in Our Community's training section and has a private consulting business, Tiger Grace Consulting.
 She has a background in grantmaking, community-business partnerships, and communications.
 Kylie has a Bachelor of Arts from Deakin University and is a graduate of the Partnership Brokers Accreditation Scheme.
-She is a Director of Karingal, a disability services organisation, and has a passion for getting more women on more boards.
+She is a Director of the Aussie Farmers Foundation, and has a passion for getting more women into leadership roles.

 Gina is Our Community's principal SmartyGrants trainer, a role that takes her across Australia and New Zealand helping grantmakers make the most out of our online grants management system.
 Gina's varied work history includes stints as a Melbourne Zoo guide, a call centre operator, a GIS mapper, reconciliation manager, human resources coordinator and occupational health and safety trainer.